 Each month staff from the Southland Community Law Centre talks about everyday issues that affect you.
 Do you know what your rights are?
 Listen out from 9-9.15am on the first and third Monday of each month to keep up to date.

 Manic Mondays at Radio Southland

-Stacey Taylor and Aimee Emerson are vivacious budding radio stars with an optimistic outlook on life and a thirst for the interesting – that’s reflected in the varied range of subjects they talk about and the interviews they conduct.
+Stacey Taylor & Brad Clarkson – they are one vivacious budding radio star with an optimistic outlook on life and a thirst for the interesting – that’s reflected in the varied range of subjects she talks about and the interviews she conducts, and one Southland muso with lots of energy, great perspective and a love of playing music live.
 No prizes for guessing they like their rock music – there’s an awesome playlist for you to enjoy each week.
 “Manic Mondays at Radio Southland” airs each week…funnily enough…on Mondays!
-Listen live from 10.30-11.30am or catch the repeat on Monday evenings from 8-9pm.
+Listen live from 10.30am-12pm or catch the repeat on Monday evenings from 8-9.30pm.